Hi, I’m Erin. I created BusbeeStyle to make style and shopping SIMPLE for busy women like us, juggling life over 40.

-There are few certainties in life, but here’s what I know to be true… 99.9% of the time… women (that’s you) put themselves LAST.
+There are few certainties in life, but here’s what I know to be true… 99.9% of the time… we put ourselves LAST.

 You are basically a professional juggler.
 You juggle husbands, kids, houses, bills, carpool, meals, laundry, etc. etc.

-I’m here to help.
-My goal is to make style simple and attainable for busy women over 40, like you, who are juggling a thousand things.
+My goal is to make style simple and attainable for busy women like you.

 That means lots of ‘real’ outfit posts to give you styling ideas, in store “Try On” videos to give you shopping suggestions…

-By the way, I’m right there with you in the juggling department.
 I have two children, Gage, 7 years old and Elizabeth who is 5.
+These two keep me very busy!

 I’m a wife to a native Texan I met in New York City.
 He and I have been married for about 10 years.